Faizila/Employee-Tracker/README.md

 # Description

-Employee Management System is a command line application that allows the user to manipulate data in a SQL database.
+Employee Management System is a command line application that allows the user to view, add, update and delete data in a SQL database.

 # Table of Contents

 * Built With
 * Installation
 * Usage
-* License
 * Link
 * Screenshots
 * Video